 I was told these apples froze accidentally, which probably helps with juice extraction.
 The freezing will help pop the cells and get more juice out of the apples.

-Place a smaller bucket upside down inside a large stock pot and put the sack of apples on top.
+Place a smaller bucket upside down inside a large stockpot and put the sack of apples on top.

-Cover the apples and the smaller bucket with a 5-gallon bucket.
-See what she’s done here?
 She’s sandwiched the apples between two buckets, but because the inner bucket is smaller, there’s still space for the juice to escape in the space between the buckets.
-It then flows down the sides of the inner bucket into the stock pot.
+It then flows down the sides of the inner bucket into the stockpot.

 At this point, just press the apples with increasing amounts of weight.
 Sit on it.
 Then stand on it.
 Then have 2 people stand on it.